Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin-quiz.md

 [reference](https://discuss.kotlinlang.org/t/inlining-tiny-methods/17084)

-#### Q15.How do you fill in the blank below to display all of the even numbers from 1 to 10 with least amount of code?
+#### Q15.
+How do you fill in the blank below to display all of the even numbers from 1 to 10 with least amount of code?

 ```kotlin
 for (_____) {